nakul-1305/configs/system/services/README.md

 ## Services set to Disabled

 - Windows Search
   Indexing and Start menu search are disabled.
 File search will still work, but slower.
+Disable only if you have alternative way to search.

 - DolbyDAXAPI
   Disables Dolby audio enhancements.
 Sound works normally without Dolby effects.

 - CDPSvc - Disabled [via services.msc GUI]
-- CDPUserSvc_xxxxx  [reg add "HKLM\SYSTEM\CurrentControlSet\Services\CDPUserSvc" /v Start /t REG_DWORD /d 4 /f]
+- CDPUserSvc_xxxxx  `[reg add "HKLM\SYSTEM\CurrentControlSet\Services\CDPUserSvc" /v Start /t REG_DWORD /d 4 /f]`
   Connected Devices Platform User Service.
 Handles cross-device sync and shared experiences.
 Disabling has no impact on local use.
   CDPSvc is the core Connected Devices Platform service.
 If you disable CDPSvc in Services.msc, CDPUserSvc instances won’t function anyway.
   You can note that both are related.